 - The most important requirement for the Ph.D. degree is the dissertation.
 Prior to the oral dissertation proposal and defense, each student must secure the agreement of a member of the program faculty to act as dissertation adviser.
-The principal adviser need not be an active member of the Biomedical Informatics program faculty, but all committees should include at least one participating BMI faculty member.
+The principal adviser should be approved by the Biomedical Informatics Executive Committee, and all dissertation committees should include at least one participating BMI faculty member.

 - At the completion of training, while still matriculated and shortly prior to deposit of the dissertation, the student gives a final talk describing his or her results.
 No official additional oral examination is required upon completion of the written dissertation.
 The oral defense of the dissertation proposal satisfies the University oral examination requirement.

 - The student is expected to demonstrate an ability to present scholarly material and research in a lecture at a formal seminar.